oils-for-unix/oils/doc/error-handling.md

    - `0` for true, `1` for false, or a different number like `2` for an error.
    - Examples: the `test` builtin, `grep`, `diff`, ...

-Oil's new error handling constructs deal with this fundamental inconsistency.
+New error handling constructs in YSH deal with this fundamental inconsistency.

 ### The Meaning of `if`